Click the link below to hear the story of our amazing student Alyssa...

 Year 11-13 Health

 Health is a subject that allows students to develop skills and knowledge which can be used in their everyday life.
 This may include concepts like communication, rights and responsibilities in relationships, understanding your own well-being, sexuality, risk and protective factors, consequences and ethical issues.
 Throughout this course, we use the Whare Tapa Wha model, Te Pae Māhutonga, and Te Tiriti o Waitangi in order to understand well-being and health promotion.
 This subject is university approved and the credits gained can count towards university entrance requirements.

-The senior course is working towards achieving credits whether in Unit standards or achievement standards.
-The units tend to be practically based.
-Essentially the main theme in the courses are similar they are sea kayaking, tramping, indoor rock climbing and some form of cycling.
-The school is extremely well equipped to teach Outdoor Education.
-We have an 11m high indoor rock wall, over 30 bikes,12 single sea kayaks, 3 doubles sea kayaks,20 river kayaks, an outdoor swimming pool and a shed full of tramping gear.
-The school is well placed geographically to use some of the wonderful natural resources in the Horowhenua region specifically the Tararua ranges, Manawatu River and local mountain bike tracks.
-We do use other locations around New Zealand for specific trips.
-The department is also extremely fortunate to have highly qualified staff that holds Nationally recognized qualifications in a number of key outdoor areas.
+The course is working towards achieving both Unit and Achievement standards.
+The unit standards tend to be practically base.
+This requires students to participate and attend all experiences in order to be successful.
+The main learning environments in this course include sea kayaking, tramping, indoor rock climbing, cycling, and bushcraft.
+The school is extremely well equipped with an 11m high indoor rock wall, over 30 mountain bikes, river and sea kayaks, and an outdoor swimming pool for the summer months.
+The school is well placed geographically.
+We are able to use a variety of the wonderful natural resources in the Horowhenua region such as the Tararua Maunga, Manawatu awa, and local bike tracks in Foxton.
+The school is extremely lucky to have highly qualified Outdoor Education teachers.